rputman0/rputman0.github.io/index.md

 **TO CREATE ART WITH TECHNOLOGY!**

-My passion for Computer Science lies in **computer graphics**.
-Futhermore, I see code as an art medium, and I want to help merge technology and art.

 If I can help in any way, please feel free to reach out to me. :D <br /> Please contact me if you require further inquiry, or for any opportunity that could advance this field, as well as my professional development!